 healthcare

-Medical records extraction: achieving 99%+ accuracy with AI
+Medical records extraction: why accuracy benchmarking is non-negotiable

-A practical guide to benchmarking AI models for medical document processing, where extraction errors have real consequences.
+How to benchmark AI models for medical document processing, where extraction errors have real consequences for patients.

 11 min read